wetube/bitcloud/README.md

 all the data.
 They get paid by publishers for storing the data and sharing it to users.
 As long as they deliver the correct content to the user, they are paid for their work.
-All of the data they store is encrypted, which means they don't what they are storing.
+All of the data they store is encrypted, which means they don't know what are they storing.
 Storage nodes also only have a portion of the entire file requested by a user.

 II.
 Gateways